 You should be able to have sex again after surgery once your catheter is removed.
 If you are a receptive partner for anal sex, you’ll want to wait until you’re fully healed (about 6 weeks after surgery).

 Physical recovery aside, it may take you or your partner a while to feel emotionally ready for sex and intimacy after prostate cancer treatment.
-That’s okay—it’s not something you need to rush back into.
+That’s okay.
+It’s not something you need to rush back into.

 Because of the physical changes from prostate cancer treatment, it may be difficult to engage in the same sexual activities you’re used to after prostate cancer treatment.
 You might choose to find other ways to enjoy pleasure and share intimacy during your recovery.